 About our sugar gliders

-We have a group of 4 male and 6 female sugar gliders.
+We have a group of over 20 sugar gliders.
 Our male sugar gliders have arrived in 2016, and came from another Askham Bryan College centre, and belonged to Tropical World in Leeds before that.
-Our female sugar gliders have been with us for a long time.
+Our female sugar gliders were part of the college collection before the wildlife park opened.
+We have bred quite a lot of sugar gliders recently!

 How we care for our sugar gliders